-- 2. Musicianship -- Students will develop the ability to hear, identify, and work conceptually with the elements of music and read and realize musical notation. - 3.
-Composition -- Students will understand compositional processes, aesthetic properties of style and the ways these shape and are shaped by artistic and cultural forces. - 4.
-History and Repertory -- Students will be acquainted with a wide selection of musical literature, the principal eras, genres and cultural sources. - 5.Synthesis -- Students will acquire abilities in developing and defending musical judgments.
+- 3. Composition: Students will understand compositional processes, aesthetic properties of style and the ways these shape and are shaped by artistic and cultural forces. - 4.
+History and Repertory: Students will be acquainted with a wide selection of musical literature, the principal eras, genres and cultural sources. - 5.
+Synthesis: Students will acquire abilities in developing and defending musical judgments.